jsommers/switchyard/documentation/test_execution.rst

     $ python3 -m pudb.run swyard --nohandle ...

-Where the ellipsis is replaced with other command-line arguments to ``swyard``.
+where the ellipsis is replaced with other command-line arguments to ``swyard``.

 .. _debugging: